 Layered Shades

-Layered shades actually have a similar design to a roller shade.
+Layered shades actually have a similar design to the roller shade.
 However, what makes it unique and more stylish than the latter is it has two closely interconnected layers of fabric combined with tightly woven bands of sheer stripes and solid color fabrics.

 In turn, these stripes control the amount of incoming light and the view through when partially raised or lowered.